 That’s it!
 Your lens hood should fit snugly over the end of your lens for quick use when you want to use it.

-The more intense the spots of light in the blurry area of the photo are, the more sharp the bokeh will be.
+The more intense the spots of light in the blurry area of the photo are, the sharper the bokeh will be.
 Holiday or Christmas lights are a great source of light for shaped bokeh.